 Steve Krug (author of Don’t Make Me Think – highly recommended for internet dwellers) defines Usability as making sure something works well, and that a person of average ability or experience can use it for its intended purpose without getting hopelessly frustrated.

-However, usability is just the tip of an iceberg of User Experience.
+However, usability is just the tip of the iceberg of User Experience.

 With the rising competition in the digital market, product managers and entrepreneurs are steadily investing more time and resources in honing User Experience for the products and services they offer.